By Santi — Head Van Engineer, 2025-12-04

 Engine checks (cold start/idle/smoke, oil condition, coolant leaks) — Sprinter diesel notes

-Cold start behavior tells you a lot: rough cold starts, excessive white/blue smoke, or hard starting can indicate injector, turbo, or cylinder issues.
-Check oil color and level, look for coolant stains under the vehicle, and scan (if possible) for stored engine codes.
+Cold start actions tell you a lot: rough cold starts, too much white/blue smoke, or hard starting can show injector, turbo, or engine issues.
+Check oil color and level, look for coolant stains under the car, and scan (if you can) for stored engine codes.
 Smell for burning oil or coolant inside the cabin after a run.

 Transmission behavior (shifting smoothness, slipping, delayed engagement)

-Automatic transmissions should shift smoothly with no slipping or clunking.
-Delayed engagement from park/neutral, harsh up/down shifts, or a whining noise are signs you should either walk away or get a professional transmission check.
-These repairs are expensive on Sprinter chassis.
+Auto gearboxes should shift smoothly with no slipping or clunking.
+Delayed shifting from park/neutral, harsh up/down shifts, or a whining noise are signs you should either walk away or get an expert gearbox check.
+On any used Mercedes Sprinter for sale, this belongs at the top of your buying a used sprinter van inspection checklist.
+Transmission repairs are costly on Sprinter chassis and can quickly add to your total sprinter van conversion cost.

 Undercarriage inspection: driveline, differential, exhaust corrosion, DPF/backpressure issues